hbowie/practopians/content/core/Mission.md

 We strive to combine a clear-eyed view of what is possible with an idealistic yearning for a better tomorrow.

-By documenting in an inclusive and transparent manner a foundational modern worldview, we hope to launch something that might be thought of as the world's first [open-source religion][github].
+By documenting in an inclusive and transparent manner a foundational modern worldview, we hope to launch something that might be thought of as the world's first [open-source belief system][github].

 [github]: https://github.com/hbowie/practopians